tab1-web/faq/docs/signature/quests.md

         <tr>
             <td>20</td>
             <td>Red-Eyed Invaders</td>
-            <td>x1 Rod, x500 Bait, x60 Lure (you can sell item fish, not proofs, on grocery for some adena)</td>
+            <td>x1 Rod, x500 Bait, x60 Lure (you can sell item fish, not proofs, on grocery for some adena) <br>Not really recommended unless you wanna try Fishing</td>
         </tr>
         <tr>
             <td>20</td>